-Assessment Format Weighting Date Submitted Homework Online, asynchronous, via Gradescope Four equally weighted written assignments totaling 16% of final grade.
-The four assignments will be due on October 4 th , October 25 th , November 15 th , and November 29 th , respectively Quizzes Online, asynchronous, via WebAssign Best Six of Eight equally weighted short assessments totaling 10% of final grade.
-Due dates are posted on OWL, with the first quiz open during the week of Sept 16 th . iClicker Lecture Questions In Class, via iClicker 4% Weekly, during class lectures.
-Starting the week of Sept 16 th .
-Midterm Test In-person 30% Friday November 1 st , 7pm until 9pm.
+Assessment Format Weighting Date

+Submitted Online, Four equally The four

+Homework asynchronous, via weighted written assignments will be

+Gradescope assignments totaling due on January 31st,

+16% of final grade.
+February 14 th ,

+March 14 th , and

+March 28 th ,

+respectively

+Quizzes Online, Best Six of Eight Due dates are

+asynchronous, via equally weighted posted on OWL,

+WebAssign short assessments with the first quiz

+totaling 10% of final open during the

+grade. week of Jan 20 th .

+iClicker Lecture In Class, via iClicker 4%

+Questions

+Midterm Test In-person 30% Friday February 28 th ,

+7pm until 9pm.

 Final Exam In-person 40% TBA (3 Hours)

-- To receive credit for answering iClicker lecture questions, you must attend the lecture section in which you are registered.
-Questions answered in another section's lectures will not be counted towards your score. - The midterm test will be 120 minutes in duration and will consist of a mixture of short answer and multiple-choice-style questions, covering the course material from weeks 1-8, inclusive.
-This will be a closed book test and no calculators, electronic devices, or aids of any other kind will be permitted. - The make-up midterm is tentatively scheduled for Friday November 8th, 7-9pm. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
+- The midterm test will be 120 minutes in duration and will consist of a mixture of short answer and multiple-choice-style questions, covering the course material from weeks 1-6, inclusive.
+This will be a closed book test and no calculators, electronic devices, or aids of any other kind will be permitted. - The make-up midterm is tentatively scheduled for Friday March 7th, 7-9pm. - The final exam will be cumulative, 180 minutes in duration, and will consist of a mixture of short answer and multiple-choice-style questions.
 This will be a closed book exam and no calculators, electronic devices, or aids of any other kind will be permitted.